CAPTURED! Escaped inmates caught in Tennessee

 ATLANTA - Law enforcement officials said the two escaped inmates who investigators said shot and killed two Georgia corrections officers during their escape on Tuesday morning from a prison van in Putnam County have been captured.

-Ricky Dubose and Donnie Russell Rowe surrendered near Murfreesboro, Tennessee after law enforcement officials said they went on another day-long crime spree.
+Ricky Dubose and Donnie Russell Rowe surrendered near Murfreesboro, Tennessee after law enforcement officials said a day-long crime spree for the pair ended at the end of a gun of an alert homeowner.

+"They were apprehended.
+They are not harmed.
+No one is harmed.
+Long story short, the truck that was stolen here was abandoned in Moore County Tennessee, which is Lynchburg," said Sheriff Sills.

-Law enforcement officials said Dubose and Rowe performed a home invasion of a an elderly couple in Bedford County earlier in the day after ditching their stolen white 2008 Ford F-250 in Moore County, Tennessee.
-That vehicle was taken between 10 and 11 p.m.
-Tuesday from the Morgan County quarry in Madison.
+Law enforcement officials said Dubose and Rowe performed a home invasion of an elderly couple in Bedford County around 2 p.m.
+Central on Thursday after ditching their stolen white 2008 Ford F-250, which was taken between 10 and 11 p.m.
+Tuesday from the Morgan County quarry, in Moore County, Tennessee and stealing another vehicle.

+Tennessee authorities said the pair held the elderly couple hostage for nearly three hours before tying them up and stealing their car.
+Law enforcement is crediting the ability of the couple breaking free of their bonds and calling 911 with law enforcement being able to put out a BOLO for their vehicles.

 The pair will face extradition back to Georgia.
 A spokesperson for the Georgia Bureau of Investigation promised the two will be headed back to the state very soon.